Wednesday, April 23, 2025

 of us even take a second thought to think we are putting our faces out on the internet, but they would have

-viewed video communication the same way many of us view neuralink, the brain implant being made be
+viewed video communication the same way many of us view Neuralink, the brain implant being made by

 Elon Musk's company, and when you put it into that perspective, it’s not that crazy for them to think that.